dipy/dipy/doc/theory/dicom_orientation.rst

 and therefore, what order they should have.

-To do this sorting, we need something that is proportional, plus a constant, to the $z$ voxel coordinate for the slice.
+To do this sorting, we need something that is proportional, plus a constant, to the voxel coordinate for the slice (the value for the slice index).

 Our DICOM might have the 'SliceLocation' field (0020,1041).
-'SliceLocation' seems to be proportianal to z axis location, at least for some GE and Philips DICOMs I was looking at.
+'SliceLocation' seems to be proportianal to slice location, at least for some GE and Philips DICOMs I was looking at.
 But, there is a more reliable way (that doesn't depend on this field), and uses only the very standard 'ImageOrientationPatient' and 'ImagePositionPatient' fields.